Ariana Grande Gives Billie Eilish Advice Through Texts On How To Handle Fame

 “She just deals with it so well.
 It’s so impressive,” she continued.

-At the ASCAP awards show, she and her brother, Finneas O’Connell, was awarded the Vanguard Award for their songwriting skills.
-Billboard report that actress, Julia Roberts made a surprise appearance on the night and awarded the two with the award.
+At the ASCAP awards show, she and her brother, Finneas O’Connell, were awarded the Vanguard Award for their songwriting skills.
+Billboard reported that actress Julia Roberts made a surprise appearance that night and awarded the two with the award.

 In late March, she released her long-awaited debut album, When We All Fall Asleep, Where Do We Go? via Interscope Records.
 The album was met with instant critical acclaim and commercial success.
 The Inquisitr recently revealed that she became the first person born in this millennium to top the U.S. album charts.
 The album contains no collaborations and was produced by her older brother, Finneas.
 It was announced that Eilish’s album has had the second-biggest opening week for 2019 so far and has the third-biggest ever streaming week for an album by a woman behind Ariana Grande’s Thank U, Next and Cardi B’s Invasion of Privacy.